-Buildings and structures 3 to 50 years

-Machinery and vehicles 2 to 25 years

-Tools, fixtures and equipment 2 to 20 years
+- Machinery and vehicles 2 to 25 years - Tools, fixtures and equipment 2 to 20 years

 The estimated useful lives, residual values, and depreciation methods are reviewed at each reporting date.
 Any change is treated as a change in accounting estimate and is accounted for prospectively.